EHS TESTING

 - Student ID Card or Picture ID

-- Electronic devices cannot be used during testing or breaks
+- Other electronic devices cannot be used during testing or breaks

-This is a timed 2-hour digital test that will be taken on a student chromebook by accessing the Bluebook App.
+This is a timed 2 1/2-hour digital test that will be taken on a student chromebook by accessing the Bluebook App.

 It will take about 3-hours to complete...time includes the proctor instruction and breaks.

-The test fee can be paid at the Bookkeeping Office after taking the test on March 20, 2023.
+The test fee can be paid at the Bookkeeping Office.

 Students that choose to use the District Waiver will have the cost of their test fee covered by the District Office.